barchart/common-js/README.md

 ### Development

-    > nvm use 12.13.1
-    > npm install
-    > gulp lint
-    > gulp test

-#### Build

-Modern JavaScript language features are used.
-Some browsers may still require polyfills.

 #### Package Managers

 This library has been published as a *public* module to NPM as [@barchart/common-js](https://www.npmjs.com/package/@barchart/common-js).

     > npm login
     > npm install @barchart/common-js -S

+#### Build

+Modern JavaScript language features are used.
+Some browsers may still require polyfills.

 ### License